eikehmueller/ma32070/lectures/Notes.md

 AFTER: rank 0 has data [1 1 1 1]
 AFTER: rank 1 has data [1 1 1 1]
 ```

+To illustrate the design of a parallel program we consider a very simple mathematical operation which arises in many applications.
+Recall, in particular, that the iterative solver algorithms we discussed above require the frequent evaluation of matrix-vector products.

 ## Parallel matrix-matrix product
 Assume that we want to compute the matrix-matrix product